WadhwaniAI/covid-modelling/docs/data.md

 This gets data from the [JHU dashboard](https://github.com/CSSEGISandData/COVID-19/) which tracks time series of cases for all countries and specific subregions of certain countries.
 The main use case of this data is for running experiments of different models across different geographies.

+## NYTimes
+This dataloader that outputs time series case data for US states, counties, and US from the [NY Times github repo](https://www.github.com/nytimes/covid-19-data/)

+Allows the user to do fitting on US states, US counties.
+## Covidtracking
+This dataloader that time series case data for US states from the [Covid Tracking API](https://covidtracking.com/data/api).

+Allows the user to do fitting on US states.
+## Simulated
+This dataloader generates simulated data (ie, generates data from the predicted casecounts of a given model, eg SEIRHD, for a given set of parameter inputs)

+This can be used to test for the degeneracy in various SEIR models
 # Code

 The classes for loading data from the above sources have been implemented [here](../data/dataloader/).
 There are 4 classes - `Covid19IndiaLoader, RootnetLoader, AthenaLoader, JHULoader`.
 Each class has a `_load_data` function that returns a dict of `pd.DataFrame`s.
 Filtering/Processing of that data is done [here](../data/processing/processing.py).
 The function user is going to interact with most is `get_data` [here](../data/processing/processing.py).

+## Contributing

 If the user wishes to implement a new class of dataloader, that class should be a child of the abstract class [here](../data/dataloader/base.py) (as are all other classes).